Rodsevich/arb_utils/README.md

 }
 ```

-You could also provide a custom sort function.
+You can also provide a custom sort function.

 ```dart
 var arb1 = '''